JamesHertz/fs-navigation/README.md

 This tool is made of a script file and some C code.
 In order to install it you will need to have installed: *makefile* and *a C compiler*.
 And in order to run it I you need a shell interpreter like bash.
 (I used zsh develop and test this project)

 It wasn't tested on windows so I offer no guarantees.
-But I can say that it works for unix based systems.
+But I can say that it works fine for unix based systems.